Kent State University Scholarships (2025–2026) | Automatic, Competitive & Hidden Awards

 ✅ Automatic Merit Scholarships

-Founders Scholarship $1,000–$2,000/yr Admitted freshman; unweighted 4.0 GPA, priority to Honors College admits No Yes (see award letter) Students with an unweighted 4.0 GPA, strong rigor, and often Honors applicants
+Founders Scholarship $1,000–$2,000/yr Admitted freshman; unweighted 4.0 GPA, priority Honors No Yes (see award letter) Unweighted 4.0 GPA, strong rigor, often Honors admits July 3 priority date

 Awards are automatic with admission if you qualify.
 Kent State is test-optional; scores are considered if submitted.
 GPA/test cutoffs above are estimates based on past patterns—actual thresholds vary by year and applicant pool.